Shortage of Immiticide for Heartworm Treatment

 While the AHS still recommends monthly use of heartworm preventatives in combination with doxycycline during treatment for heartworms, the studies reported above used standard heartworm preventative doses of ivermectin given weekly during the 36-week treatment period.
 They also pulsed doxycycline throughout the treatment period rather than just giving it every three to four months.

 Based on the above, it may be best to give Heartgard (not Heartgard Plus) weekly until treatment with Immiticide is begun, or until the dog no longer tests positive for heartworms, if Immiticide treatment is not used.
 Giving Heartgard weekly (rather than monthly or every two weeks) is less important for dogs who will be treated with Immiticide than those relying on ivermectin and doxycycline alone to get rid of heartworms.
-(Note that weekly Heartgard is not recommended for dogs with the MDR1 gene mutation that causes sensitivity to ivermectin.)
+(Note that weekly Heartgard is not recommended for dogs with the MDR1 gene mutation that causes sensitivity to ivermectin.
+See Dogs with a Drug Problem for more information.)

 Doxycycline should be given at the dosage level listed above for four weeks prior to starting Immiticide treatment.
 If treatment has not been completed within three to four months, doxycycline should be given again for four weeks.
 If Immiticide treatment is not done, treatment with doxycycline should be repeated every three to four months until the dog no longer tests positive for heartworms.